-The Employer will supply suitable rubber gloves and aprons or other protective clothing to employees required by the Employer, or WorkSafe BC, to wear same.
+The Employer will supply suitable rubber gloves and aprons or other protective clothing to employees required by the Employer, or WorkSafeBC, to wear same.

-All uniforms or special articles of wearing apparel prescribed by the Employer and worn by the employees while on duty shall be supplied by the Employer free of costs of the employees.
+All uniforms or special articles of wearing apparel prescribed by the Employer and worn by the employees while on duty shall be supplied by the Employer free of costs to the employees.